8 Steps to Truly Unplug When You Take That Much Needed Summer Vacation

 Half the battle of going away is asking for the time off.
 According to Expedia’s study, “nine percent of Americans said they worried that taking their full allotment of days off ‘will be perceived negatively’ by their employer” and “about 14 percent of Americans reported feeling high levels of guilt about taking time off.”

 If you’re worried, do some logistical prep work prior to making your request.
-Choose a date range that doesn’t compromise major projects, key client meetings, or leaves your colleagues swamped during busy season.
+Choose a date range that doesn’t compromise major projects, key client meetings, or leaves your colleagues swamped during the busy season.
 Anchor the discussion around key points that justify your request for time off.

 Once you’ve received approval, start planning.
 In order to shake the feeling that you’ve left something incomplete (which is bound to catch up to you on your trip), take initiative early on and give your employees and customers advanced notice that you’ll be taking time off.
 The details you share are up to you to decide, but be sure to include the date range you’ll be leaving for, how long you’ll be gone, and who will be covering your responsibilities.